Jonasitoelprogramador/Milestone4/README.md

 GitHub: where the files are stored after being "pushed". (link: https://github.com/)

-Flask framework (written in Python programming language): is used to run the backend of the application.
-That is, it deals with requests from the browser and send back the correct HTML template as an HTTP response.
+Django framework (written in Python programming language): is used to run the backend of the application.
+That is, it deals with requests from the browser and sends back the correct HTML template as an HTTP response.
+Django also communicates with the database through its "models" class and can populate HTML templates with data from the databse via Jinja.

-PyMongo: is a module containing tools that are used to connect with MongoDB when working in python.
+Note on database and S3!!!!!!!!!!!!!!!!!

+Typography
+The two fonts used in this project were 'Arvo' and 'Poppins-Regular' in order to convey a relaxed but pragmatic feel to the website.

 Color-Calculator was used to find a harmonious and high-contrast colour scheme: (link: https://www.sessions.edu/color-calculator/)

 Design
 Colour Scheme
-There are three main colours: off white, green and dark blue.
+There are three main colours: white, dark grey, blue/grey.
 These colours was chosen both for their colour harmony and to allow for high levels of contrast for UX purposes.

-Typography
-Wireframes
-Wireframes image link

 Deployment
 The project was deployed to Heroku via Github pages using the following steps...